 When In Doubt…

-Unexplained weight loss should be explored with your veterinarian to determine the cause which could be any number of things including parasitism, dental disease, or other diseases.
+Any unexplained weight loss should be explored with your veterinarian to determine the cause, which could be any number of things including parasitism, dental disease, or other diseases.
 If someone appears to be gaining weight and moving away from their ideal body condition, it’s important to make sure you aren’t overfeeding them or feeding them a diet that is too high in protein or fat.
 Excess weight can put pig residents at risk of serious health challenges such as arthritis and hoof issues.
 Keep in mind that when feeding a group of pigs together, weight gain and weight loss could also be explained by social dynamics, with individuals being “pushed out” or too timid to eat their fair share or with certain individuals eating a bit more than they should.
 In these cases, spreading out the food or separating certain individuals to eat with just their designated portion may be all that is needed.

 Though it may seem like an overwhelming amount of factors to be aware of, once you’ve gotten to know a pig and what good pig health looks like, you’ll be an excellent pig health ally in no time!